jfcherng-sublime/SublimeHQ-my-notes/lsp_clangd_tips.md

        "clangd": {
          "enabled": true,
          "command": [
-           "clangd", // you may use an absolute path "-header-insertion-decorators=0",
+           "clangd", // you may use an absolute path for this clangd executable "-function-arg-placeholders=0",
+           "-header-insertion-decorators=1",
            "-index",
          ],
          "scopes": ["source.c", "source.c++", "source.objc", "source.objc++"],